2012 Projects

 Barn Ceiling Photo Series

-In my spare time, I will be continuing a photography project I began about two years ago shooting old barns.
-The plan is to do a full series of barn ceilings like thetwo below.
+The plan is to do a full series of barn ceilings like the two below.
 The style I am referencing is that of what you might see for an elegant cathedral.
 I have always loved the idea of rescuing old things, which is why I suppose this exalted feeling within an ordinary, forgotten space appeals to me so much.
 I will also be taking supporting shots of ranches and farms I visit to further tell the story of farm and ranch life.
 I’m definitely open to how it will grow and evolve.
-I don’t have an end date for this project, as I will be likely working on it slowly over the years as just an enjoyable past time, but I hope to get at least 6 locations shot this year.
+I don’t have an end date for this project, as I will be likely working on it slowly over the years as just an enjoyable past time, but I hope to get at least a few locations shot this year.

 What a great idea.
 Good for you for following through with all your creativity!
 So inspiring!